How much is admission to the Musée d'Orsay?

 Do the museums allow photography?

-Photography and filming are not allowed in the museum galleries.
+Photography and filming are allowed in the museum galleries for personal and private use.
+Flash, incandescent lamps, tripods or other support, are not allowed.
 Reproductions of most of the works in the collections can be downloaded from the website.

 Does the museum provide guided tours?